moderndatacompany/dataos.info/docs/resources/lens/index.md

 ## Lens Set-up

-**Pre-requisites**

-Before setting up Lens, ensure you have the following dependencies installed on your system:

-1. Docker  (Docker to run Lens in an isolated environment on our local system)
-2. Docker-compose  (Lens leverages Docker Compose for configuring multi-container Docker applications)
-3. Postman App/Postman VSCode Extension (For querying and testing lens)
-4. VS Code (Code editor to build Lens Model YAMLs)
-5. VS Code Plugin (This is optional.
-It will aid in creating Lens views and tables)

-To install the above prerequisites, refer to the detailed doc [here](/resources/lens/installing_prerequisites/).

-If you are familiar with how to set up and run a Lens Project and you have an existing Lens Model that you want to run, directly [jump to this step](/resources/lens/#getting-started-with-lens)

-## Getting Started with Lens

-Once you've completed the prerequisite setup, proceed to the next step.

-We’ll start by creating a new Lens project and generating a data model.
-Once the model is ready, we’ll test it in our development environment itself to ensure it is error-free before using it.
+The process begins with creating a new Lens project and generating a data model.
+Once the model is prepared, it will be tested within the development environment to ensure it is error-free before deployment.

-This guide will walk you through the following tasks:
+This guide will cover the following tasks:

 [Lens set-up](/resources/lens/lens_setup/).

 ## Configurations

-Lens is configured via [environment variables](/resources/lens/data_sources/) and configurating attributes in a configuration file of `docker-compose.yml` or `lens.yml`.
-Usually, both would be used to configure Lens deployment.Here is a comprehensive guide to APIs and configuring supported properties.
+Lens can be configured to connect to different sources using data source attributes and configurable attributes in the `docker-compose.yml` or `lens.yml` manifest files.
+Here is a comprehensive guide to APIs and configuring supported properties.

 - [Supported Data Sources](/resources/lens/data_sources/)
     Explore the list of data sources that are supported by our system.